I've lost both of my parents and a father-in-law since beginning this story in July of 2012. Believe me that writing has been good therapy.

 "Because my whole life has been a lie, Mother, and I don't know who or what I truly am."

 "You are very special…," she started to say before Loki cut her off.

 "Frost Giants are bullies.
 You invade other lands, taking whatever and whomever you wish.
 Your laws allow the keeping and abuse of slaves."
 Loki paused only to take a breath.
 "When Jahla ran away, she was hunted.
 She couldn't go to her mother's people in Alfheim for fear they would reject and kill her.
 She traveled to the capital to beg your protection, and your guards threw her into prison as a runaway.
 She'd have been returned to her abusers if I hadn't helped her escape.
 What choice was left her than to strike back at the threat?"

 Farbauti tensed.
 "I wasn't aware."

-"Hybrids have no rights either, and all of my children are considered hybrids by your laws," Loki continued.
+"Individuals of mixed parentage have no rights in the Frost Lands, and all of my children are considered half-breeds by your laws," Loki continued.
 "Therefore, it is my wish that you never see any of them."

 He stormed out, leaving even Cami behind.

-The court closed proceedings without calling Loki or Cami in for questioning.
-Then after two days of deliberations, they announced their decisions to a select few representatives.
+The court completed proceedings without calling Loki or Cami in for questioning.
+Then after two days of deliberations, the judges announced their decisions in a closed forum to a select few representatives.